Utah Laws and Incentives

 Alternative Fuel Vehicle Decal and High Occupancy Vehicle (HOV) Lane Exemption

-Vehicles operating on propane, natural gas, or electricity are permitted to use HOV lanes, regardless of the number of passengers.
+Propane, natural gas, all-electric, and plug-in hybrid electric vehicles are permitted to use HOV lanes, regardless of the number of passengers.
 Qualified vehicles must display the special clean fuel decal issued by the Utah Department of Transportation (UDOT); a limited number of decals are available.
-This exemption expires September 30, 2019.
+This exemption expires September 29, 2025.
 For more information about qualifying vehicles and decal availability, see the UDOT Clean Fuel Vehicle Decal and Permit website.
 (Reference Utah Code 41-1a-416, 41-1a-418, 41-6a-702, 59-13-102, and 72-6-121)

-Electric Vehicle Supply Equipment (EVSE) Rebate - Rocky Mountain Power
+Non-Residential Electric Vehicle (EV) Charging Station Rebate - Rocky Mountain Power

-Rocky Mountain Power provides rebates to non-residential and multi-family customers toward the purchase of Level 2 and direct current (DC) fast EVSE.
-Customers installing Level 2 EVSE may receive a rebate of 75% of equipment cost, up to $2,500 for single port stations and $3,500 for multi-port stations.
-Customers installing DC fast charging EVSE may receive a rebate of 75% of equipment and installation cost, up to $30,000 for single port stations and $42,000 for multi-port stations.
-To receive a rebate, customers installing Level 2 EVSE must submit an application within 90 days of the station installation; customers installing DC fast charging EVSE must submit an application for utility approval before purchasing and installing equipment.
+Rocky Mountain Power provides rebates to non-residential and multi-family customers toward the purchase of Level 2 and direct current fast charging (DCFC) station.
+Customers installing Level 2 EV charging stations may receive a rebate of 75% of equipment cost, up to $1,000 for single port stations and $1,500 for multi-port stations.
+Customers installing DCFC stations may receive a rebate of 75% of equipment and installation cost, up to $30,000 for single port stations and $42,000 for multi-port stations.

-Customers may also complete an application for a custom grant project; applications must be submitted by April 1, 2019.
-Rebates and grant funding is available on a first-come, first-served basis.
+Rebates are available on a first-come, first-served basis.
+Additional terms and conditions apply.
 For more information, see the Rocky Mountain Power Utah Electric Vehicle Incentives website.

 Laws and Regulations